MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectiondescriptor.md

 **Returns**: Double key url
-The double key URL that is used in custom requests to protect information with a second key
+The double key URL that is used in custom requests to protect information with a second keyey